 As any computer user will know, data tends to accumulate on your PC over time.
-Along with obsolete files, duplicate data and many other things, it all adds up to a mountain of overlooked bits that can slow down your computer if allowed to grow unchecked.
+Along with obsolete files, duplicate data and many other things, it all adds up to a mountain of overlooked components that can slow down your computer if allowed to grow unchecked.

 Regular maintenance is the best defense.
 Similar to organizing a warehouse, you need to remove the accumulated debris your PC generates from chewing on data all day long.